Contact Center

 Speech analytics FAQ

-If you have lingering questions about speech analytics, we answer a few common questions below.
+If you have lingering questions about speech analytics, we’ve answered a few common ones below.
 Understanding these key concepts will enable you to leverage speech analytics more effectively in your contact center operations.

 What is speech analytics used for?

-Speech analytics is primarily used to analyze recorded calls and live conversations to extract valuable insights about customer interactions.
-It allows organizations to identify trends, monitor agent performance, and enhance customer satisfaction by uncovering the underlying reasons behind customer inquiries and complaints.
+Speech analytics primarily analyzes recorded calls and live conversations to extract valuable insights into customer interactions.
+It enables organizations to identify trends, monitor agent performance, and enhance customer satisfaction by uncovering the underlying causes of customer inquiries and complaints.
 By analyzing this data, businesses can make informed decisions that improve service delivery and overall operational efficiency.

 What is the difference between speech analytics and voice analytics?

 While the terms “speech analytics” and “voice analytics” are often used interchangeably, there is a subtle difference between the two.
-Speech analytics focuses on analyzing the content of spoken language to derive insights, such as identifying keywords, phrases, and sentiments.
+Speech analytics analyzes spoken content to derive insights, such as identifying keywords, phrases, and sentiments.
 In contrast, voice analytics typically refers to the analysis of audio characteristics, such as tone, pitch, and volume, which can provide insights into the speaker’s emotional state.
 Together, these analytics types help offer a comprehensive understanding of customer interactions.

 What are the features of speech analysis?